HMS Abercrombie (1915): Service history

-Abercrombie sailed for the Dardanelles on 24 June 1915, and provided fire support during the Battle of Gallipoli.
+Abercrombie sailed for the Dardanelles campaign on 24 June 1915, and provided fire support during the Battle of Gallipoli.
 She remained in the Eastern Mediterranean and the Aegean, until returning to England in February 1919.
 She was decommissioned in May 1919 and was disarmed in June 1920.
 Sold for breaking up in May 1921, she was retained in reserve until resold on 25 June 1927 to the Thos.
 W. Ward shipyard at Inverkeithing for scrapping.